From the Estate Planning and Probate Group

 Can I make gifts to the trust that exceed the annual exclusion amount?

 Yes.
-In addition to the $14,000 annual exclusion gifts, each person may gift an aggregate amount up to $5 million throughout his or her lifetime, tax free.
+In addition to the gift tax annual exclusion amount, each person may make tax-free gifts throughout his or her lifetime, or upon death, up to the gift and estate tax exemption amount.
 People who have stock or real estate that they believe will appreciate significantly often make larger gifts to the trust to not only remove the asset from their taxable estate, but also to remove all of the future appreciation.

 Do I need to file a gift tax return for transfers to the trust?

 Gifts to an irrevocable trust are treated as gifts to the underlying trust beneficiaries.
-If the grantor’s aggregate annual gifts to a beneficiary (whether through the trust or outside of the trust) did not exceed $14,000 (assuming Crummey Withdrawal Rights were given to the trust beneficiaries), a federal gift tax return is not required.
-However, a gift tax return is required (1) if the grantor made gifts in excess of the annual exclusion; (2) if the grantor desired to use his or her spouse’s annual exclusion amount (to increase his gift to $28,000 per beneficiary); or (3) if the trust was designed as a “generation skipping trust”.
+If the grantor’s aggregate annual gifts to a beneficiary (whether through the trust or outside of the trust) did not exceed the gift tax annual exclusion amount, a federal gift tax return is not required (assuming Crummey Withdrawal Rights were given to the trust beneficiaries).
+However, a gift tax return is required if (1) the grantor made gifts in excess of the annual exclusion; (2) the grantor desired to use his or her spouse’s annual exclusion amount (to increase his or her gift to double the gift tax annual exclusion amount per beneficiary); or (3) the trust was designed as a “generation skipping trust.”